 There are many ways you can pivot your business without completely reinventing it, but I’d like to focus on your product specifically.
 That is, how can you highlight your products that will appeal to customers in the current circumstances.

 This is the micro-pivot.
-The process of looking at your products with fresh eyes and change your marketing strategy accordingly.
+The process of looking at your products with fresh eyes and changing your marketing strategy accordingly.

 But of course, we’re not going to be sleazy.
 We’re not going to start hoarding and selling hand sanitizer insanely high prices.